-The first reason is that, the luck is very unreliable.
-If you want to get a grate point, luck may have a little help, but the work hard is the most important things.
+The first reason is that the luck is very unreliable.
+If you want to get a great point, luck may have a little help, but the hardworking is the most important thing.
 For example, in the math exam.
-Luck can help you to guess some multiple choice.
-However, you cannot use the luck to solve equations or unzip calculus.
+Luck can help you to guess some multiple choices.
+However, you cannot use the luck to solve equations or calculus.

-投机主义者 others will regard me as a
+投机主义者 others will regard me as an opportunist